-Best suited: Years 7-13 and adult foreign language students
+Best suited: Years 7-13 including international students new to NZ

 Start point: Inside Britomart Train station (downtown Auckland) End Point: Aotea Square, Queen Street